-Poole's finest fruits de mer and fresh local fish restaurant plus a warm and friendly atmospher, just two minutes from the Quay.
+Poole's finest fruits de mer and fresh local fish restaurant with a warm and friendly atmosphere, just two minutes from the Quay.
 Serving classic French cuisine and signature seafood dishes featuring locally-landed fish, lobster and crab.
 Meat and Vegetarian dishes also available.

 Guildhall Tavern, 15 Market St, Poole BH15 1NB (T: 01202 671717)

 One of a small local chain of modern Italian restaurants specialising in wood fired Neopolitan pizzas .
 Add some fresh antipasti, salad or a mouth watering dessert to your order for a truly authentic Italian experience, all created with super fresh high quality ingredients.
 Some interesting Italian wines and aperitifs to choose from too.
 Kids menu available.

 Baffi Pizza 12 High Street, Poole, BH15 1BP (T: 01202 681780)

 Exceptional classical French dining, featuring delicious, locally sourced dishes served in this stylish bistro restaurant just off the historic Quayside along a narrow cobbled street in one of the most charming hotels in Poole.